 Scheduling your surgery is a big milestone.
 While you’re checking things off your list, take a look at some of the other common pre-surgery tasks.
 It may seem like a lot to think about, but tackling some of these now can free you up to have the best experience possible and help you focus on your recovery.
+Of course, reach out to your surgeon with any questions you may have about preparing for your surgery.

 What to do before surgery